Ella The Red Robin

 Ella stood there for a long time, looking and listening.
 She finally got up the nerve and flew 30 feet to the neighbor's shed roof.

 Worried something bad might happen, my wife called her name "Ella, Ella come here Ella" and without hesitation, Ella flew back to her cage.

 The next day our son Steven and Gail took her outside again.
-This time Ella stood on the cage for only a minute then flew to the shed once again.
+This time Ella stood in the cage for only a minute then flew to the shed once again.

-For the past two springs we have looked for Ella, called her name but it wasn't until this past spring that we thought we saw her, An adult female red robin landed on the neighbor's shed roof, sat there and looked at us.
+For the past two springs, we have looked for Ella, and called her name but it wasn't until this past spring that we thought we saw her, An adult female red robin landed on the neighbor's shed roof, sat there, and looked at us.

 Just this afternoon we found another nestling, this time a starling baby.
 We left her outside to see if her mom will take care of her, if not, we will name her tomorrow.